vedang/python-emacs/README.txt

 ** Compile the code that's been downloaded:
    - config/python-mode-config.el: this file contains extra sugar for an awesome experience.
 No compilation needed
-   - lib/Pymacs: run the make command, the compiled python code should be in the build folder and the pymacs.el file should be in the top-most folder
+   - lib/pymacs: run the make command, the compiled python code should be in the build folder and the pymacs.el file should be in the top-most folder
-   - lib/Rope: run `python setup.py build`, the compiled code should be in the build folder
+   - lib/rope: run `python setup.py build`, the compiled code should be in the build folder
-   - lib/Ropemode: run `python setup.py build`, the compiled code should be in the build folder
+   - lib/ropemode: run `python setup.py build`, the compiled code should be in the build folder
-   - Ropemacs: run `python setup.py build`, the compiled code should be in the build folder
+   - lib/ropemacs: run `python setup.py build`, the compiled code should be in the build folder
    - lib/pycheckers: get the pre-requisites (pyflakes and pycheckers). `sudo pip install pyflakes pep8`. make the